rmad17/jekyll-site/awards.md

 #### - <span style="color:#4E9258">Teaching Assistant Professional Development Fund (2015)</span>
 I have several experiments designed to measure vote-buying and vote-selling.
 With this award of $ 2,083 I will be able to fund several of them. <span style="color:#A9A9A9">School of Arts and Sciences, Rutgers University</span>.

+#### - <span style="color:#4E9258">Center for the Experimental Study of Politics and Psychology, CESPP Rutgers (2015)</span>
+This award will allow me to field a survey experiment regarding vote-buying in the United States.
+Particularly, I am interested in exploring vote-price elasticities and the types of "broken" democratic values that might explain intention to sell at the individual level.
+This project builds on the American political development, political economy and experimental research agendas.

 ---